pr4j3sh/react-firebase/README.md

 # React + Firebase

-This template provides a minimal setup to get React working with Firebase with react-router-dom and some TailwindCSS.
+> work in progress

+This is a reactjs + firebase template, with react-router-dom, tailwindcss, oauth and email-password authentication, crud operations with firebase firestore, redux state management.